Part 7 ~ Acey Gaspard’s Guide to Starting a Small Business – Made Simple

 - There could be existing liabilities.

-- If the business has employees and you’re about to make changes, you may face resistance for the employees, they might not like change, and they are unfamiliar with you as the new owner.
+- If the business has employees and you’re about to make changes, you may face resistance from the employees, they might not like change, and they are unfamiliar with you as the new owner.

 Note: I once purchased a video rental business, and when I started implementing new ideas, all I kept hearing was, “We’ve never done things this way,” and, “The previous owner does it this way.”
 Getting old staff to adjust to the new owner takes patience, time, and energy.
 In the end, it worked out, and we doubled sales in the following few months, but this is a crucial thought to keep in mind.